By Dina-Marie Kulzer

 Gable's post-war films were never to quite reach the zenith of his earlier ones, with the exception of Mogambo (1953) and The Misfits (1961).
 The Misfits is an eerie, almost mystical film to watch today.
 Written by Arthur Miller, Marilyn Monroe's husband, the characters played by Gable, Montgomery Clift and especially Marilyn Monroe all had strong elements of their own personalities.
 It was Gable's last great role and the last film either he or Marilyn Monroe would ever complete.
 In that last footage of film, as they drive off into the darkness, Gable says to Monroe: "Just head for that big star.
 It will take us home."
 Let's hope that they reached it.

-Copyright © Dina-Marie Kulzer (aka Dina Di Mambro) 1981-2007.
+Copyright © Dina Di Mambro 1981-2015.
 This article may not be reprinted without permission.

 .